riberk/embed_it/embed_it/README.md

 ### <a name="HashTraits"></a> Hash traits

 You can use any combination of hash traits on `dir` and `file`.
-For a file it hashes it's content, for a dir it hashes every entry name and entry hash if applicable (order - (dirs > files) then by path).
-Hash stores as a constant array of bytes;
+For a file, it hashes its content; for a directory, it hashes every entry name and entry hash if applicable (order — directories first, then files, and finally by path).
+The hash is stored as a constant array of bytes.

 | Derive     | Required feature | Trait                     |
 |------------|------------------|---------------------------|